-The Authority implemented GASB Statement No. 99, Omnibus 2022, effective for the Authority's current fiscal year.
-The requirements of this statement are effective for periods beginning after June 15, 2022.
-The implementation of this new standard had no impact on the Authority's net position.
+The Authority implemented GASB Statement No. 100, Accounting Changes and Error Corrections, effective for the Authority's current fiscal year.
+The requirements of this statement are effective for periods beginning after June 15, 2023.
+This statement had no effect on net position of the Authority.